mattiaslinnap/django-partial-index/README.md

         ]
 ```

-Compared to an usual full index on the `is_complete` field, this can be significantly smaller on disk and memory, and faster to update.
+Compared to an usual full index on the `is_complete` field, this can be significantly smaller in disk and memory use, and faster to update.

 ### Different where-expressions for PostgreSQL and SQLite